TOMToolkit/tom_base/docs/common/email_configuration.rst

 - Approving a registration always succeeds even when the notice cannot be sent.
 Under those circumstances, the approver is told in the UI to notify the user directly.
 Additionally, the *Pending users* table indicates when email is not configured.
-- A failed password-reset send is reported on the page, with the failure logged for the operator.
+- A failed password-reset send is reported on the page, with the failure logged.

 ------------------------
 Customizing the emails